Determine the reason for your stomach bloat and gas problems

 Incomplete Protein Digestion

 Excessive intestinal gas is most often due to inadequate protein digestion.
 Protein requires a lot of stomach acid to be broken down properly.
 If your intestinal tract is too alkaline, protein won’t be broken down completely.
 It will then ferment and putrefy, causing stomach bloat and excessive gas after eating, fullness, heartburn, and sometimes vomiting.
 Luckily there are some easy, all-natural ways to assist with protein digestion.

 Inability to Break Down Sugars

 Your gallbladder is like a small sack that stores and regulates bile.
 Bile is a fluid made in the liver that is essential to the digestion of fat.
 As fat from your food passes into the small intestine, the gallbladder dumps in the proper amount of bile to aid in fat digestion.
-But if the gallbladder becomes clogged with stones or the bile becomes thick and sluggish, you may experience extremely uncomfortable bloating from 5 to 20 minutes after eating, along with other symptoms of a bad gallbladder.
+But if the gallbladder becomes clogged with stones or the bile becomes thick and sluggish, you may experience extremely uncomfortable bloating 5 to 20 minutes after eating, along with other symptoms of a bad gallbladder.

 Read More About Bloating, Gas, and Digestive Health